Entomy/LibLangly/README.md

 Stringier is a collection of projects to make working with text better.

-Extension methods? ✔️¸ High performance parsing? ✔️¸
+Extension methods? ✔️ High performance parsing? ✔️ Easy to use? ✔️

 Everyone works with text.
 Let's make it better.